 First Things First – The Mandatory Minimums

 First, some basics.
 The GS-GFNY (Gruppo Sportivo-GFNY), the official ambassador team of the GFNY NYC Championship, need to know that you are coming.
-This helps the team to know who is along for the ride, and how big the groups will be each week.
+This way the team to know who is along for the ride and how big the groups will be each week.
 This helps the team plan how many ride leaders are needed, what groups they are needed in, and of course how to manage the route planning based on the size and skill level of the registered riders.

 - For your first group ride – complete the waiver when registering for your first group ride on gfny.cc (link will be provided when the ride is announced each Thursday in the GFNY Facebook group).
-You will be given a token to hang on your seat post that shows you have signed, and are ready to rock and roll for future rides.
+You will be given a token to hang on your seat post that shows you have signed up and are ready to rock and roll for future rides.